Chinese Language Forums: 6 Marvelous Message Boards for Learning Mandarin

 That’s not to say they’re completely extinct in the wake of social media, however.

 Internet forums are alive and well among language learning communities.
-If you’re trying to learn Mandarin Chinese or need a language-learning buddy, we’ll show you seven forums to check out, each with their own pros and cons.
+If you’re trying to learn Mandarin Chinese or need a language-learning buddy, we’ll show you six forums to check out, each with their own pros and cons.

 But first—are Chinese forums really all that useful when we have applications and other resources to pull knowledge and help from?